-If you think people are pulling your leg when talking about mucus plugs, they’re not — it’s a real thing.
-So why haven’t you heard more about them?
+If you think people are pulling your leg when talking about the mucus plug, they’re not — it’s a real thing.
+So why haven’t you heard more about it?

-Mucus plugs are often left out of the conversation because they are one of the less glorious parts of pregnancy.
-Many expectant mothers might make it through the majority of their pregnancy before they even realize the mucus plug is a thing.
+The mucus plug is often left out of conversation because they are one of the less glorious parts of pregnancy.
+Many expectant mothers might make it through most of their pregnancy before they even hear about the mucus plug or bloody show.

-If you learn about the mucus plug and its purpose, you will be more prepared for your pregnancy because the mucus plug plays many beneficial roles you might be curious about.
+If you learn about the mucus plug and its purpose, you will be more prepared for your pregnancy because the mucus plug plays many beneficial roles.

 What Is The Mucus Plug?

-The mucus plug is exactly what its name says it is — a plug composed of mucus.
-This plug will develop throughout your pregnancy and it finds a home right near your cervix to block your cervical canal.
-It wedges itself right between your cervix and will not be released until close to delivery.
+The mucus plug is precisely what its name says it is — a plug composed of mucus.
+This plug will develop throughout your pregnancy.
+It finds a home right near your cervix and blocks your cervical canal.
+It gets wedged inside your cervix and will not release until close to delivery.

-Its presence is important because it blocks harmful outside bacteria and pathogens from making their way into your uterus.
-This is especially beneficial during sexual activity or when you have your vaginal exams (source).
+Its presence is important because it inhibits harmful bacteria and pathogens from making their way into your uterus (1).
+This is especially beneficial during sexual activity or when you have vaginal exams.

 How Is The Mucus Plug Formed?

 The mucus plug is formed by secretions from your cervical glands.
-It is a thick material that reflects the composition of gelatin.
-It will thicken each month until you near delivery.
+It is a thick material with a similar texture to gelatin.
+It will thicken each month until you are near delivery.

-Your mucus plug actually begins forming when the ovum is implanted into the uterine cavity around the end of your first month of pregnancy.
-Your cervix will soften around the end of your first month and this allows the area to become filled with the cervical mucus and create a seal for the uterus.
+Your mucus plug begins forming when the ovum implants in the uterine cavity around the end of your first month of pregnancy.
+Your cervix softens around this time, which allows the area to become filled with the cervical mucus, creating a seal for the uterus.